What does MyPlate recommend during pregnancy?

 |---|---|---|---|

-| Folate (mcg, RDA) — Jumps to 600 mcg in pregnancy — the guideline behind the folic-acid message for early development. | 400 | 600 | 500 |
+| Folate (opens in new tab)mcg · RDA — Jumps to 600 mcg in pregnancy — the guideline behind the folic-acid message for early development. | 400 | 600 | 500 |

-| Iron (mg, RDA) — Rises to 27 mg in pregnancy to support expanded blood volume, then eases to 9 mg while nursing. | 18 | 27 | 9 |
+| Iron (opens in new tab)mg · RDA — Rises to 27 mg in pregnancy to support expanded blood volume, then eases to 9 mg while nursing. | 18 | 27 | 9 |

-| Iodine (mcg, RDA) — Climbs through pregnancy and is highest while breastfeeding (290 mcg), when it passes into breast milk. | 150 | 220 | 290 |
+| Iodine (opens in new tab)mcg · RDA — Climbs through pregnancy and is highest while breastfeeding (290 mcg), when it passes into breast milk. | 150 | 220 | 290 |

-| Choline (mg, AI) — An adequate-intake target that rises across both stages, highest at 550 mg while nursing. | 425 | 450 | 550 |
+| Choline (opens in new tab)mg · AI — An adequate-intake target that rises across both stages, highest at 550 mg while nursing. | 425 | 450 | 550 |

-| Protein (g, RDA) — Rises from 46 g to 71 g and holds there through breastfeeding. | 46 | 71 | 71 |
+| Protein (opens in new tab)g · RDA — Rises from 46 g to 71 g and holds there through breastfeeding. | 46 | 71 | 71 |

-Dietary Reference Intakes (RDA or AI) from the National Academies of Sciences, Engineering, and Medicine, shown for the 19–30 bracket.
+Dietary Reference Intakes (RDA or AI) from the National Academies of Sciences, Engineering, and Medicine (opens in new tab), shown for the 19–30 bracket.
 See the DRI calculator for the 14–18 and 31–50 pregnancy and lactation brackets.

 | Calorie level | Fruits (cups) | Vegetables (cups) | Grains (oz-eq) | Protein (oz-eq) | Dairy (cups) |